ElliotKillick/windows-vs-linux-loader-architecture/README.md

 1. Compare the Windows, Linux, and sometimes MacOS loaders
     - Provide perspective on architectural and ecosystem differences as well as how they coincide with the loader
     - Including experiments on how flexible or rigid they are with what can safely be done during module initialization (with the loader's internal locks held)
-2. Formally document how a modern Windows loader performs synchronization
+2. Formally document how a modern Windows loader supports concurrency
     - Current open source Windows implementations, including Wine and ReactOS, perform locking similar to the legacy Windows loader
 3. Educate, satisfy curiosity, and help fellow reverse engineers
     - If you're looking for information on anything in particular, just give this document a `CTRL+F`